13 spectacular views to seek out during your next Norwegian self drive tour

 This morning, drive towards your final destination Ålesund and join a sea safari.
 Sail over the ocean to the outward outposts of Nordic nature and get up close to the unique local wildlife in a non-intrusive, but naturally immersive manner.
 The Wildlife Sea Safari will make you feel like you’re in the middle of your own National Geographic wildlife TV series.
 Gaze out on seal colonies, the occasional whale, pods of dolphins and a wide and wonderful variety of Atlantic puffins, Black-legged kittiwakes, Common guillemots, Fulmars, Razorbills, and Northern gannets to name just a few of the bird species on view.

-Return your hire car this morning at the airport and depart.
+Return your hire car this morning at the airport before proceeding to your onward destination.

 Juvet Hotel always has very limited availability so start planning 9-12 months ahead if you wish to include this hotel.

-For a greener option, please ask us about changing your vehicle to a 'green' car; either a diesel or a hybrid.
+For a greener option, please ask us about changing your vehicle to a 'green' car; either an electric or a hybrid.

 Please note that this trip can easily be shortened or lengthened.
 Call us for more options as it is just such a lovely place in the world to explore.